hansonkd/puff/book/Django.md

 @dataclass
 class Query:
     @classmethod
+    @graphql.borrow_db_context
     def lookup_user(cls, context, /, user_id: int) -> Optional[UserType]:
         # Lookup a user by their user_id
+        # borrow_db_context lets Django have access to Puff Connection to use for query
         return User.objects.filter(id=user_id).first()

     @classmethod
     def list_users(cls, context, /) -> Tuple[List[UserType], str, List[Any]]:
         # List all Users.
 Offload the query into the puff runtime.
+        # The ellipsis is a placeholder allowing the Python type system to know which Field type it should transform into.
         query, params = query_and_params(User.objects.order_by('id').all())
         return ..., query, params